-Tokyo Bay islands could best be termed 'teamLab islands' by now – hot off the heels of the much-hyped teamLab Borderless Museum on Odaiba, this temporary museum right next to Shin-Toyosu Station offers a more intimate interaction with the collective's signature digital art.
+teamLab Planets is conveniently located right next to Shin-Toyosu Station and offers a more intimate interaction with the collective's signature digital art.
 Back in 2016, teamLab collaborated with e-commerce business DMM.com to create the very popular DMM.Planets exhibition; this museum is in essence an extension of that.

-There are a mere seven installations, but they are spread out across a full 10,000sqm, giving them lots and lots of space each.
-All of them offer a more sensorial and immersive experience compared to the teamLab Borderless Museum nearby.
 We won't spoil all the secrets, but for starters, no shoes are allowed inside the museum, and you'll be wading through knee-deep water in some places.
-We'd highly recommend wearing something above the knee (although skirts may not be the best idea due to the amount of floor mirrors); the museum offers a wrap-around if needed.
-Even better, they are open until 1am, one of the few museums in Tokyo to be open that late.
+We highly recommend wearing something above the knee (although skirts may not be the best idea due to the amount of floor mirrors); the museum offers a wrap-around if needed.
+Even better, they are open until 8pm, one of the few museums in Tokyo to be open that late.